REFER A PATIENT - Please click here for details.

 Many women have great results with conservative management alone including things like compression, manual lymphatic drainage, lipoedema-friendly diet and exercise.

 These conservative measures must be done as a prelude to surgery.
 However, even if a patient is not considering surgery it is important to ensure all elements of conservative management are understood and implemented to avoid serious implications of Lipoedema in the long term.
-This is living with lipoedema and doing your best to control it however it will not stop the disease from progressing or being painful, nor will it make the fat go away.
-The aim of surgery after the conservative management protocol is to remove the fat so it does not return and to alleviate pain and improve mobility
+This is living with Lipoedema and doing your best to control it, however it will not stop the disease from progressing or being painful, nor will it make the fat go away.
+The aim of surgery after the conservative management protocol is to remove the fat so it does not return and to alleviate pain and improve mobility.

 Conservative management is an important and ongoing requirement during recovery, which may take 6 to 12 months.
-Maintaining a good, healthy, anti-inflammatory diet is important, not just for lipoedema patients.
+Maintaining a good, healthy, anti-inflammatory diet is important, not just for Lipoedema patients.
 It is the goal of surgery to remove the lifelong commitment to wearing compression and having MLD once the patient is fully recovered from surgery.
 Patients who have had progressed lipoedema for many years, may have some residual swelling and damage to the lymphatics that may require intermittent compression and MLD, but the lipoedema tissue is not expected to grow back.

 The role of compression is vital as it helps reduce the swelling by encouraging the flow of the lymphatic fluids out of the affected limbs.
 The longer you are not in compression, the more scarred your lymphatic system can become.
 Start where you feel most comfortable.
 Ask your online support community for advice.
 They will be able to give you contacts you can follow up with.

 Your MLD therapist will be extremely helpful also and will be able to assist you with your compression garment.
 Ideally, you will progress to FLAT KNIT, waist to foot, Class II compression garments.
 These are custom made and unfortunately, can be expensive.
-However, the pain levels of patients with lipoedema are better managed with Flat Knit Class II Compression Garments.
+However, the pain levels of patients with Lipoedema are better managed with Flat Knit Class II Compression Garments.
 If you have a health care card or are registered with NDIS you may be eligible for funding towards your compression.
 A health fund rebate may also be available.
 Further, you may require clearance of your arterial system to safely wear compression.
 Please note, compression of this form is CUSTOM made and can take up to 4 weeks to be produced.
 These are part of our surgical protocol.

 Pre surgery: